teecontrol/wordpress-plugin/readme.txt

 In the block editor you may find the course status and course agenda blocks in de "Teecontrol" category.

 == Changelog ==

+= 0.1 =

+Release date: 2025-05-28

+The initial release of the Teecontrol Wordpress plugin